Frequently Asked Questions

 Being at our school is like being in any work environment (except that ours is the most reasonable and generous workplace you can imagine), in that you can become friends with your colleagues, or you can be friends with people from other places, or both.

-In sum, our students report actually working with a much broader group of students at Loudoun School for the Gifted than they did at their prior, larger schools, and being able to do so more effectively.
+In sum, our students report actually working with a much broader group of students at Loudoun School for Advanced Studies than they did at their prior, larger schools, and being able to do so more effectively.

 Who does best?

-Who will do best at Loudoun School for the Gifted?
+Who will do best at Loudoun School for Advanced Studies?
 We've found some characteristics that our students have in common:

 Work above grade level, usually far beyond